Chattanooga Chamber Spotlights Businesses on WUTC

 Lester Law focuses on the complex and important field of immigration law and treats clients like family.
 The Lester Law team is dedicated to solving immigration problems for families by helping them stay together in the United States or be reunited here, working with clients all over the world to realize their dream of building a new life in America.
 The firm is built upon three central values: experience, dedication and integrity.

-Michalle Morris is the owner and nurse practitioner at Scenic City Wellness, where they believe in whole-person wellness to help you manage problems and overcome illness.
-Their patient-first mindset and top-of-the-line healthcare technology are set to serve you and your family, and your mental and physical well-being will always be their priority.
+Michalle Morris is the owner and nurse practitioner at Scenic City Wellness, prioritizing whole-person wellness to help you manage problems and overcome illness.
+A patient-first mindset and top-of-the-line health care technology are set to serve you and your family.

 Michael and Cherita Rice started Mad Priest Coffee Roasters in 2015 as a social enterprise and small-batch specialty coffee roasting company with the mission to “Craft excellent coffee.
 Educate the curious.
 Champion the displaced.”